Title: Picking Up the Pieces

 “So we’re agreed?
 Use the UCMJ for the basics and talk to Dr. Weir, Colonel Sumner and when he gets in, General O’Neill for final approval after clearing it with Hetty?”
 DiNozzo asked.

 Most of the men and women in the group agreed with that point, the only ones who seemed to disagree were the NCIS agents he worked with on a regular basis.
 Tony wasn’t surprised.
-He rarely showed the brains that he possessed, so he was just waiting on someone to stick their foot in it.
+He rarely showed the brains that he possessed, so he was just waiting for someone to stick their foot in it.

 “Tony, how do you know this stuff?
 And who put you in charge?”
 McGee burst out, right on time.
 Tony had been surprised at how the other man had held his tongue throughout the brainstorming session.
 But now with Gibbs being in the group, McCourageous had found his spine.